alcs417/MALS/README.md

 **Estimation of the Number of Clusters**

 In our work, we used rotation cost to estimate the number of clusters given a similarity matrix.
-We also provided the estimation result by another method, i.e. eigen gap, although we only reported the clustering results according to the rotation cost in our manuscript.
+We also provided the estimation result by another method, i.e. eigen gap, although we only reported the clustering results obtained by the rotation cost in our manuscript.
 Users can choose whichever estimation method they prefer.
 For more details, please refer to 'Similarity network fusion for aggregating data types on a genomic scale'.

 **Parameters**